Pricing

 The benefits of returnless refunds

-For merchants, returnless refunds offer you the opportunity to build customer goodwill at minimal financial cost to you.
+For merchants, returnless refunds offer you the opportunity to build customer goodwill at minimal financial cost to you—while supporting your brand’s sustainability initiatives and deterring fraudulent return practices.

 If a product is cost-prohibitive to return or cannot be resold, a returnless refund offers you the opportunity to write off the cost of the product while offering the customer a full refund, which helps to preserve the value of that relationship.